Assessment

 4. $194.58 x 11 (number of months occupied) = $2,140.38 Supplementary Tax

-The 2025 Assessment Changes by Neighbourhood Map shows the average change in residential values from July 1, 2023 to July 1, 2024 for each neighborhood.
+The 2025 Assessment Changes by Neighbourhood Map shows the median residential values from July 1, 2024 to July 1, 2025 for each neighborhood.
 To see a specific assessment value for a particular property, use the Property Information Interactive Map.

 Assessors aim to inspect each property in the City every five years